bockster6669/XBlog/README.md

 - **Auth Solution**: [NextAuth.js](https://next-auth.js.org/getting-started/introduction))
 - **Styling**: [ShadCN/UI](https://shadcn.dev/)

+## Tasks list
+- [] create subscription model, where a user can subscribe to author and get notified everytime when this author creates a new post
+- [] create push notifications
+- [] finish the "change language" feature

 ## How to contribute
 We welcome contributions of all kinds!
 First of all, join our discord server.
 There, you can see what tasks are left, or you can open a ticket and present your own idea features.
 Here's how you can get started: